Japan: Koya-san & Kumano Kodo Trek

 You may also choose to provide details in your online feedback, which we ask you to complete within 30 days of the end of your trip.
 Please do be aware that it is very difficult for us to provide any practical help after the trip is completed, so informing us while still travelling will give us the opportunity to resolve the issue in real-time.

-For general contact details please use the following page: http://www.intrepidtravel.com/ourtrips/contact/
+For general contact details please use the following page: https://www.intrepidtravel.com/contact-us

-In the case of a genuine crisis or emergency, please contact our local office:
+In case of a genuine crisis or emergency, you can reach our local office on the numbers below:

 Available for phone call or WhatsApp call on +81 70 1771 5588